isaac-j-miller/spaceships/README.md

 -clean up powerup situation
 -make framerate-related functions dependent on framerate -make some powerups more rare
+-work out maximum values for powerups (the current system is spaghetti and very arbitrary) -bring more order to the PowerUpFactory
 -add more user spaceships
 -give levels more variety
+-add powerups which give the player new abilities -make levels less about attacking hordes of enemies and more about the challenge

 CONTROLS:
 W: move forward (up)